-Where a congregation is already using a conventional budget system as outlined in 1 above, it may be helpful to consider preparing action budgets as well.
-The Action Budget emphasizes the results the Church Council expects from the purposes, goals and mission of the congregation.
+Where a congregation is already using a conventional budget system as outlined in 1 above, it is recommended that the Church Council consider preparing action budgets as well.
+The Action

+Budget emphasizes the results the Church Council expects from the purposes, goals and mission of the congregation.
 An Action Budget is an excellent document for motivating giving.